marcreyesph/blog-marcreyesph/_posts/2019-02-10-first-time-coaching-django-girls-workshop.md

 On January 19, I was given the opportunity to coach for the third Django Girls Workshop in Cagayan de Oro.
 As an active supporter of women empowerment and #WomenInTech initiatives, I offered to volunteer and teach women and girls who are enthused in coding but has little to no knowledge in it.

-Twenty girls from all over Mindanao—few of them were already knowledgeable in programming— were chosen to participate in the workshop.
+Fifty-three (53) girls sign up all over Mindanao—few of them were already knowledgeable in programming— were chosen to participate in the workshop.
 It was my second time joining an all-women event, and the first time to speak and coach in one.
 The experience was surreal, as I was really excited to teach basics in Python programming and introduce one of its common framework for web development—Django.

 ![Third Django Girls CDO Workshop](/assets/images/posts/body/django-girls-3-4.jpg "Third Django Girls CDO Workshop")